hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 - There are [other ways](https://hoytpr.github.io/git_beginner/Other-options) to do this, but a simple, consistent way needs to be spelled out.
 This is my suggestion.
 Some say that "revert" rather than "reset" is a better option but this is simple and works.
 If you know a better option, that's GREAT!
 Let's please put all good options here then on the Carpentries site.

 ### objectives: ###
-- "Describe exact commands to sync a personal online (GitHub copy of) a Carpentries Workshop."
+- Describe exact commands to sync a personal online (GitHub copy of) a Carpentries Workshop.
-- "Describe exact commands to sync a local copy of a Carpentries Workshop."
+- Describe exact commands to sync a local copy of a Carpentries Workshop.
-- "Describe the exact process of making changes on a branch locally"
+- Describe the exact process of making changes on a branch locally
-- "Describe the exact process of pushing changes to your personal online repo"
+- Describe the exact process of pushing changes to your personal online repo
-- "Describe how the personal online repo is used to create a Pull Request to The Carpentries"
+- Describe how the personal online repo is used to create a Pull Request to The Carpentries
-- "Describe how to **reset** your local and Github repos following a PR"
+- Describe how to **reset** your local and Github repos following a PR

 ### keypoints: ###
-- "Need a perfectly **clean** online GitHub repo to make a clean PR"
+- Need a perfectly **clean** online GitHub repo to make a clean PR
-- "Updates to lessons occur, making your online lessons *behind* the official repo"
+- Updates to lessons occur, making your online lessons *behind* the official repo
-- "Cannot update your GitHub repo from the Carpentries without creating an update **history**"
+- Cannot update your GitHub repo from the Carpentries without creating an update **history**
-- "Update histories can be huge, making them unmanageable by maintainers"
+- Update histories can be huge, making them unmanageable by maintainers

 **NOTE: We aren't teaching GitHub Desktop, so this won't cover any possible GitHub Desktop solutions**